A Global Project To Unite The Jewish World and Honor The Memory Of The 1,200 Souls Lost On October 7th And The Many Hundreds Since

 How does my shul get involved?

 You need to make sure your shul signs up on the website, so we can communicate with them about the Torah cover, and help them with their fundraising if needed.
+We have just 80 Torah covers left for this year, please register and pay by Mon 30th September, and we will be able to get it to you for SImchat Torah this year.

 When is the closing date to sign up my shul?